robertozanchi/linux-server-setup/README.md

 1. Create a new user:
   `$ adduser grader`
-2. Open the sudo configuration file
+2. Open the sudo configuration file:
   `$ visudo`
 3. Edit the configuration file adding the following line below `root ALL...`:
   `grader ALL=(ALL:ALL) ALL`